 If disabled, Hive Radiator Valves will only heat rooms when the heating is already on.

-Heat On Demand is managed per radiator.
+Heat on Demand is managed per radiator.

 To disable it for specific Hive Radiator Valves: